Your rates and waste

 If you need to place your bins in a public place for collection, keep them next to your business premises and remove them immediately after.
 Bins must be in a spot where they won’t disturb traffic flow or parking, or block people walking or riding bikes.
 They mustn’t block doors or emergency exits.

 All waste must be placed inside your bins and lids must be fully closed.
 Any waste not in a bin is considered illegal dumping.

 Download our local approvals policy to check your collection zone and learn more about your responsibilities.

-We all have a part to play in reducing, reusing and recycling our waste.
+We all have a part to play in reducing, reusing and recycling waste

-Around 90% of Sydney's waste is generated from commercial and industrial sectors, yet only 50% of this waste is recycled.
-Recycling helps the environment and the economy by conserving resources and creating jobs.
+Around 85% of Sydney's waste is generated from commercial and industrial sectors, yet only 50% of this waste is recycled.
+While recycling is important, we must reduce and avoid waste altogether.

 Just 9% of plastics ever made have been recycled.
 The vast majority of disposable, single-use items – straws, cutlery, plastic shopping bags, coffee cups, takeaway packaging, individual wrappers – end up in landfill or contaminating recycling streams

 The recycling options available to customers in public spaces, their work and their home will all be different.

 No matter how ‘green’ an alternative may seem, if your customer can’t recycle it in the right bin, it ends up in landfill anyway.

 Use this table to see which recycling stream accepts the single-use items you offer to customers.
 You’ll see that if you make the switch to compostable single-use items you need to introduce an organics bin, otherwise these items go to general waste and landfill.